 Also, there is another concept in Java that may seem similar – annotations.
 In the next section, we will overview the difference between annotations and marker interfaces.

-Marker interface vs Annotations
+Marker Interface vs Annotations

 Marker interface vs Annotation